vmware-tanzu/tanzu-dev-portal/content/tv/talk/152/index.md

 ---
 type: "tv-episode"
-title: "Tanzu Talk: Platform as a Product, Platform Engineering, Building a Platform Strategy for Kubernetes"
+title: "Tanzu Talk: What is platform engineering?
+Platform as a Product, Building a Platform for Kubernetes"
-description: "Tanzu Talk: Platform as a Product, Platform Engineering, Building a Platform Strategy for Kubernetes"
+description: "Tanzu Talk: What is platform engineering?
+Platform as a Product, Building a Platform for Kubernetes"
 episode: "152"
 aliases: ["0152"]
 publishdate: "2020-04-01T00:00:00-07:00"